MASTn28/MASTn28/userstories.md

 ## Minimum Viable Product

-format:

-- Short, simple, and open for interpretation
-- Presented to the developer (from the client) as the behavior they wish to see in their app.
-The user story should not present a solution.
-- Should clearly communicate the end goal of the user
-- Includes Acceptance Testing

 1. Add To-do List Title
     1. As a user I want to specify a title for my to-do-list.
     2. Test title field on form submission, and validate expected output appears on rendered list and in local storage